Arkham/elm-spa/examples/elm-spa-dev/public/content/guide/using-apis.md

 # Using APIs

 Most applications interact with a REST API or a GraphQL endpoint to access data.
+For this guide, we'll be using the [Reddit REST API](https://www.reddit.com/dev/api/#GET_hot) to fetch the latest posts from [r/elm](https://www.reddit.com/r/elm).
 ## Defining a module

 Just like before, we'll define modules based on data structures: